The Commissioning Grant returns for 2026

 What are you looking for?
 What do I need to include?

-On the form above you'll see what we're asking - you can save your application as you go and submit when you're ready.
-You'll be asked how you'll use the money to support your production.
-Be as specific as you can and use examples to support your thinking.
-Our producers will review your application and consider how the grant will have a real impact on your - both on your final piece at Chichester Fringe, and on your own future development.
+2026 Commissioning Grant applications are now closed, but for reference, we asked how you'll use the money to support your production.
+It's good to be as specific as you can and use examples to support your thinking.
+Our producers then review your application and consider how the grant will have a real impact on your - both on your final piece at Chichester Fringe, and on your own future development.

 When will I find out if I've been gifted the grant?